akibahmed229/nixos/README.md

 For more information about NixOS and its configuration options, refer to the official [NixOS documentation](https://nixos.org/).

-# 2.Home Manager Installation and Usage Guide
+# 2. Home Manager Installation and Usage Guide

 Home Manager is a powerful tool that allows you to manage user configurations with Nix.
 It provides a standalone installation method as well as a NixOS module for system-wide user environment configuration.
 This guide provides step-by-step instructions for installing and using Home Manager in different scenarios.